pmanolak/docs/en/orm/database-basics.rst

    and define the SQL column type and reflection logic.

-Overwriting the reflected schema with our custom type will enable CakePHP's database layer to automatically convert JSON data when creating queries.
+Overwriting the reflected schema with our custom type will enable CakePHP's database layer to automatically convert PointMutation data when creating queries.
 In your Table's :ref:`getSchema() method <saving-complex-types>` add the following::